oslocyclotronlab/ompy/README.md

 git clone --recurse https://github.com/oslocyclotronlab/ompy/
 ```
 where the `--recurse` flag specifies, that all submodules shall be downloaded as well.

-**NB: Read this if you have cloned the repo before October 2019:**
-We cleaned the repository from old comits clogging the repo (big data files that should never have been there).
-Unfortunetely, this has the sideeffect that the history had to be rewritten: Previous commits now have a different SHA1.
-If you need anything from the previous repo, see [ompy_Archive_Sept2019](https://github.com/oslocyclotronlab/ompy_Archive_Sept2019).
-This will unfortunately also destroy references in issues.
-The simplest way to get the new repo is to rerun the installation instructions below.

 ### Dependencies
  - Get and compile MultiNest (use the cmake version from [github.com/JohannesBuchner/MultiNest](https://github.com/JohannesBuchner/MultiNest)).
 The goal is to create lib/libmultinest.so